gambo26/Gambo26/README.md

 - 👋 Hi, I’m Gambo
 - 👀 I’m interested in Data related roles
+- 🔭 Working as a <strong>data analyst </strong> </li>
-- 🌱 I’m currently learning SQL, R, PowerBi, Tableau and Excel
+- 🌱 Tehnical skills are SQL, R, PowerBi, Tableau and Excel
 - 💞️ I’m looking to collaborate with like-minded individuals to improve my analytical skills and to gain the experience and necessary skills to achieve a strong position to move into Data
 - 📫 How to reach me usman_bb@yahoo.com